yellowtree/geoip-detect/readme.txt

 = 2.5 =
 * $skipCache is now $options['skipCache'].
 * Vendor code was updated.
+* FIX: Hostip.info did not set traits->ipAddress
+* Hostip.info does not include IPv6.
+Add a lookup error message.

 = 2.4.3 =
 * FIX: Options Page: The checkboxes didn't show (even though the option was saved) since 2.4.0